-Brexit: the consequences for EU and UK companies.
-How will it affect your business?
+Brexit impact on businesses for EU and UK companies.
+How will it affect you?

 Despite the fact that Brexit having been delayed to April 12th if the UK deal is not passed, or to May 22nd if the Parliament accepts Theresa May’s deal, it still remains unclear what the consequences of Brexit will be for UK and EU businesses.
 Companies are still trying to understand what is going to happen after the final deadline, whenever it will be.
 In this post, we share some of the guidelines issued by official organizations about how to deal with Brexit.
 They are particularly relevant for businesses in the industrial sector.
 We also make some observations on the future use of the English language in the EU.

 As you know, Brexit is a term that has been created by fusing the words “British” / “Britain” and “exit” following the result of the 2016 referendum, in which the British people voted in favor of the withdrawal of the United Kingdom from the European Union.
 Since then, there have been ongoing attempts to negotiate a withdrawal agreement between the UK and the EU, although no such agreement – or “deal” – has been reached so far.
 At the moment, it therefore appears that the UK will leave the EU in a ‘no-deal’ scenario, which is likely to impact UK and EU companies.
 At this point, businesses need to be prepared for this eventuality.